scvalex/ltc/docs/final.md

 some clever heuristic might allow us to minimize the amount of duplicated changes, since LTc is currently based on UDP, there is no way for us to complete solve the problem.
-That said, it is easy to distinguish duplicated changes, so, other than the wasted bandwidth, this is not a problem.
+That said, it is easy to distinguish duplicated changes, so, other than the wasted network resources, this is not a problem.

 Another problem is that changes may get corrupted in-transit.
 Since UDP provides basic packet integrity checks, this should not be a